kevinacrystal/Spark_ETL_Capstone/README.md

 # Spark_ETL_Capstone

-WELCOME TO MY CASE STUDY!
-I created a Spark application to perform ETL processes.
+This Spark application performs ETL processes.
 This consisted of three parts, all of which could be executed using a main Python program that served as a user interface.

 ## Program Architecture